d3jo/Sephora_BI_ML_Analysis/README.md

 # Sephora Product Business & ML Analysis
-**A business sales analysis of online Sephora products by taking raw data into an actionable business insight.**
+**A business sales analysis and application of ML of online Sephora products by taking raw data into an actionable business insight.**

 <h1>Business Intelligence</h1>